owlbarn/tutorial/book/zoo/README.md

 ## Summary

+The Zoo system was first developed as a handy tool for sharing OCaml scripts.
+This chapter introduces how it works with a step-by-step example.
-In this work we identify two challenges of conducting data analytics on edge: service composition and deployment.
-We propose the Zoo system to address these two challenges.
+Based on its basic functionalities, we propose to use it to solve two challenges when conducting data analytics on edge: service composition and deployment.
-For the first one, it provides a simple DSL to enable easy and type-safe composition of different advanced services.
+Zoo provides a simple DSL to enable easy and type-safe composition of different advanced services.
 We present a use case to show the expressiveness of the code.
-For the second, to accommodate the heterogeneous edge deployment environment, we utilise multiple backends, including Docker container, JavaScript, and MirageOS.
-We thoroughly evaluate the performance of different backends using three representative groups of numerical operations as workload.
-The results show that no single deployment backend is preferable to the others, so deploying data analytics services requires choosing suitable backend according to the deployment environment.
+Zoo can further be combined with multiple execution backends to accommodate the heterogeneous edge deployment environment.
+The compiler backends will be discussed in the next chapter.
-We refer the readers to our paper [@zhao2018data] for more detail.
+Part of the content in this chapter is adapted from our paper [@zhao2018data].
+We refer the readers to it for more detail if you are interested.

-## Summary

 ## References